adc/ctf-midnightsun2022quals-writeups/learn2pipe/README.md

 ```

-To understand the problem, consider the following usages:
+To understand the problem, consider the following:
 ```
 #in a terminal
 adc@ctf:~/ctf$ ./flag